light156/multi-ancestry-COJO/README.md

 ```

 Alternatively, you can download the precompiled `manc_cojo` binary for 64-bit Linux.
-This version should be portable but will run 2–3× slower than a native build (for example, ~1 minute vs. ~3 minutes on chromosome 1).
+It should be portable but will run 2–3× slower than a native build (for example, ~1 minute vs. ~3 minutes on chromosome 1).

 ## Usage & Example Commands